Everything you should look for when evaluating an SMS marketing platform to help you scale a list of subscribers, drive revenue, and build loyalty.

 3. Integrations that connect with your tech stack

 While SMS is a top performance marketing channel on its own, it can become even more powerful when integrated with your existing tech stack.
-The data you collect from e-commerce platforms, ESPs, CDPs, CRMs, and other technologies lets you centralize and access valuable customer details so your brand can send more relevant text messages and increase revenue.
+The data you collect from e-commerce platforms, ESPs, CDPs, CRMs, and other technologies lets you centralize and access valuable customer details—so you can send more relevant text messages and increase revenue.

-Integrations also help amplify your SMS marketing efforts—and ensure consistency with your other marketing channels, like email—so you can deliver more personalized subscriber experiences.
+Integrations also help amplify your SMS marketing efforts and ensure consistency with your other marketing channels—so you can deliver more personalized subscriber experiences.

 We believe in personalized customer experiences—both in our SHEFIT products and in our marketing, so it’s incredibly important for us to be able to utilize data between our martech systems.
 That personalization enables us to drive more revenue per message we send.